deeppavlov/DeepPavlov/docs/components/classifiers.rst

 * set ``data_path`` to the directory to which ``train.csv`` should be downloaded,
 * set ``save_path`` to the directory where the trained model should be saved,
-* set all other parameters of model as well as embedder and tokenizer to desired ones.
+* set all other parameters of model as well as embedder, tokenizer and preprocessor to desired ones.

-Then the training can be run in the same way:
+Then training process can be run in the same way:

 ::

-    python deep.py train configs/intents/intents_snips.json
+    python deep.py train "path_to_config"

 The current version of ``intents_snips.json`` contains parameters for intent recognition for SNIPS benchmark dataset [2] that was restored in